Learn how to maximize charge, minimize heat and reduce memory.

 Full-charge detection of sealed nickel-based batteries is more complex than that of lead acid and lithium-ion.
 Low-cost chargers often use temperature sensing to end the fast-charge, but this can be inaccurate.
 The core of a cell is several degrees warmer than the skin where the temperature is measured, and the delay that occurs causes over-charge.
 Charger manufacturers use 50°C (122°F) as temperature cut-off.
 Although any prolonged temperature above 45°C (113°F) is harmful to the battery, a brief overshoot is acceptable as long as the battery temperature will drop quickly when the “ready” light appears.

 Advanced chargers terminate charge when a defined voltage signature occurs.
 This provides more precise full-charge detection of nickel-based batteries than temperature-based methods.
-Monitoring time and voltage, a microcontroller in the charger looks for a voltage drop that occurs when the battery has reached full charge.
+The charger looks for a voltage drop that occurs when the battery has reached full charge.
 This method is called negative delta V (NDV).

 NDV is the recommended full-charge detection for “open-lead” nickel-based chargers.
-“Open-lead” refers to batteries that have no thermistor.
 NDV offers a quick response time and works well with a partially or fully charged battery.
 When inserting a fully charged battery, the terminal voltage rises quickly, and then drops sharply to trigger the ready state.
-The charge in this case lasts only a few minutes and the cells remain cool.
+The charge lasts only a few minutes and the cells remain cool.
 NiCd chargers based on the NDV full-charge detection typically respond to a voltage drop of 10mV per cell.

 NDV works best with fast charging.
 A fast charge also improves charge efficiency.
 At a 1C charge rate, the charge efficiency of a standard NiCd is 91 percent, and the charge time is about an hour (66 minutes at an assumed charge efficiency of 91 percent).
-A battery that is partially charged or has reduced capacity due to age will have a shorter charge time because there is less to fill.
-In comparison, the efficiency on a slow charger drops to 71 percent.
+The efficiency on a slow charger drops to 71 percent.
 At a charge rate of 0.1C, the charge time is about 14 hours.

 During the first 70 percent of charge, the efficiency of a NiCd is close to 100 percent; the battery absorbs almost all energy and the pack remains cool.
 NiCd batteries designed for fast charging can be charged with currents that are several times the C-rating without much heat buildup.
 Ultra-fast chargers use this quality and charge to 70 percent in minutes.
-Read more about Ultra-fast Chargers.
-The full charge must be done with a reduced current.
+[BU-401, Ultra-fast Chargers] The full charge must be done with a reduced current.

-Figure 1 illustrates the relationship of cell voltage, pressure and temperature of a charging NiCd.
-We observe an almost perfect charge behavior up to about 70 percent, after which the battery loses the ability to accept charge.
+Figure 1 shows the relationship of cell voltage, pressure and temperature of a charging NiCd.
+We observe an almost perfect charge behavior up to about 70 percent, after which charge acceptance is reduced.
 The cells begin to generate gases, the pressure rises and the temperature increases rapidly.
-One can appreciate the importance of accurate full-charge detection to terminate the fast charge before damaging overcharge occurs.
-In an attempt to gain a few extra capacity points, however, some chargers allow a limited amount of overcharge.
+To gain a few extra capacity points, some chargers allow some overcharge.

 Figure 1: Charge characteristics of a NiCd cell